Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/TerminalDeveloping-GettingStarted.md

 Start by cloning [Fr8Core](https://github.com/Fr8org/Fr8Core).
 This will provide you with all Hub and Client code, and all of the Terminals that have been written in .NET.

-Step 3: Hub Configuration (IF YOU'RE NOT GOING TO RUN A LOCAL HUB, SKIP to STEP 4)
+Step 3: Hub Configuration (Skip to Step 4 unless you want to run a local Hub)
 ===================================================

 Do step 3 only if you want to run a local Hub.
 [You may want to simplify your life by developing against a public Hub](/Docs/ForDevelopers/DevelopmentGuides/ChoosingADevelopmentApproach.md).